-In September 2008, Bloom and photographer Peter Feldstein co-authored The Oxford Project (Welcome Press, distributed by Random House), which examines life in a rural Iowa community.
-Reviews and stories about the Project have appeared in The New York Times, The New Yorker, Smithsonian, London Weekend Guardian Magazine, ABC World News Tonight, CBS Sunday Morning, CNN.com, National Public Radio (2), Harvard University's Nieman Reports, Philadelphia Inquirer, The Atlantic, Washington Post, Chicago Tribune, Denver Post, Houston Chronicle, Minneapolis Post, ArtWorks, and Shanghai Morning Post.
-An art exhibition of the photographs and text of The Oxford Project was part of the Padova Aprile Fotografia festival.
-The book won the prestigious Alex Award in 2009 from the American Library Association, as well being named Gold medal recipient for Outstanding Book of the Year from the Independent Publisher Association for Most Original Concept.
-View a Youtube video of The Oxford Project.
+Bloom and photographer Peter Feldstein are the co-authors of The Oxford Project (Welcome Books, 2010).
+The large-format book takes an unflinching look at life in a small Iowa town.
+Reviews and stories have appeared in The New York Times, The New Yorker, Smithsonian, ABC World News Tonight, CBS Sunday Morning, CNN.com, National Public Radio (2), Harvard University's Nieman Reports, The Atlantic, Washington Post, Houston Chronicle, and the Minneapolis Post.
+The Oxford Project won the Alex Award from the American Library Association.

-Bloom is co-founder (with Professor Emeritus Hanno Hardt) of The Iowa Journalists Oral History Project, the first systematic effort to chronicle the lives and contributions of Iowa’s senior journalists.
-The project records the professional histories of Iowa reporters, editors, publishers, photographers, and columnists.
-A version of the project is accessible online at http://collections.uiowa.edu/oralhistory/
+Bloom is co-founder (with Professor Hanno Hardt) of the Iowa Journalists Oral History Project, the first online chronicle of the contributions of Iowa’s senior journalists.